Mast cell activation syndrome (MCAS)

 • Get plenty of good quality sleep

-• Avoid stimulants, drugs, alcohol, as these substances disturb the hypothalamic-pituitary-adrenal axis and can exacerbate symptoms
+• Avoid stimulants, drugs, and alcohol, as these substances disturb the hypothalamic-pituitary-adrenal axis and can exacerbate symptoms

 • Do regular physical activity to mitigate corticotropin-releasing hormone-induced mast cell activation